ozayduman/spring-data-specification-builder/README.md

 # Specification Builder
-Specification-Builder is a client oriented dynamic search query library that supports joins among multiple tables in a strongly-type manner for Spring Projects.
+Specification-Builder is a client-oriented dynamic search query library that supports joins among multiple tables in a strongly-type manner for Spring Projects.
 This library simplifies writing type-safe queries for search screens by using `Spring Data JPA`'s `JpaSpecificationExecutor` and `hibernate-jpamodelgen`.
 As you might know foreach query screen you have to pass a specific DTO (Data Transfer Objects) and write specific queries using that DTO.
 This leads to boiler-plate, useless, repetitive code.
 By using this library you can get rid of that kind of code, and write fluent-style dynamic queries driven by client-side easily.